 Register for any or all of these discussions!

 February 3 at 1pm: Becoming Dr. Ruth

 BECOMING DR. RUTH, by Mark St. Germain.
 For a celebrity and pop icon who has seemingly lived her life our loud, Ruth Westheimer has some compelling personal stories that still beg to be shared.
 Orphaned during Hitler’s rise to power, she developed an astonishing gift for reinventing herself, to literally become “Dr. Ruth.”
 Her unique brand of audacity, grit, enthusiasm, and humor shine through in this solo show that continues to be produced all over the country.

 You will receive your Zoom link after registering for this event.
 You must register for each Script Club Program individually; registering for this event will not register you for upcoming events in this series.

 Please note: unlike past programs in this series, participants are responsible for purchasing their own scripts in advance of the discussion.
-Scripts are available at www.stageplays.com; or www.dramatists.com, then search the play title “Becoming Dr. Ruth.”
+Scripts are available through Stageplays or Dramatists Play Service.
 Cost is approximately $11.00, plus tax and shipping.

 Thank you to our programming partner: Interplay Jewish Theatre

 October 7 at 1pm: If The Whole Body Dies